 Empire's Tuesday Night Skate (TNS) is a weekly night skate around New York City.
-We skate to (and back from) destinations in Manhattan (e.g., Fort Tryon and the Cloisters), as well as points in Brooklyn (Prospect Park or Red Hook), the Bronx (Jerome Park or Fordham University), Queens (the Unisphere), and just over the GW Bridge to New Jersey.
+We skate to (and back from) destinations in Manhattan (e.g., Fort Tryon and the Cloisters), as well as points in Brooklyn (Prospect Park and/or Red Hook), the Bronx (Jerome Park or Fordham University), Queens (the Unisphere), and just over the GW Bridge to New Jersey.
 Total skate distance can range from 15 to 25 miles (25-40 km), but is usually about 18-20 miles (30 km).

 Intermediate and advanced skaters.
 We really, really, really recommend that you be comfortable skating both at night and in city traffic.
 If you are not comfortable skating on NYC streets after dark, you will not be happy or safe skating TNS.